RAF Woodhall Spa: Petwood Hotel

 Sir Archibald Weigall, 1st Baronet and his wife Grace Emily built a country house called Petwood at Woodhall Spa.
 Petwood was so called because Lady Weigall had it constructed of her favourite wood, her "pet wood".
+Petwood was designed by the architect Frank Peck.
 Lady Weigall turned her former home into a hotel in 1933 when the Weigalls moved to Ascot.

 Requisitioned at the start of the war the Petwood Hotel became the Officers' mess for the station, from the days of 97 Squadron through to the end of the war.
 The house with its panelled rooms and extensive grounds provided a comfortable haven for the officers who were billeted there.
 The mess hosted a number of parties, including the initial anniversary celebration of the Dam Buster raids.
 After the war Petwood reverted to its former use as a hotel, but preserved the small squadron bar as it was in wartime.